Robbins Watson Logo

 Back to Insights

-In Queensland, when someone passes away, their estate is typically distributed according to the instructions in their will or, if no will exists, to next of kin under the rules of intestacy.
-However, there are cases where individuals believe they have not received a fair share of the deceased’s estate.
-In such cases, they may be entitled to make a family provision claim under the Succession Act 1981 (Qld).
+In Queensland, when someone passes away, their estate is usually distributed according to their will.
+If no will exists, intestacy rules apply.
+However, some people believe the distribution is unfair.
+In these cases, they may make a family provision claim under the Succession Act 1981 (Qld).

-A family provision claim allows eligible individuals to seek a larger portion of the deceased’s estate if they believe the will (or lack thereof) does not adequately provide for their needs.
-In this blog post, we’ll discuss who can make a family provision claim in Queensland and the process involved.
+A family provision claim lets eligible individuals seek a larger share of the estate.
+This applies when they believe the will, or intestacy rules, do not properly provide for their needs.
+This blog explains who can make a claim in Queensland and how the process works.

 What is a Family Provision Claim?

-A family provision claim is a legal action taken by an eligible person who believes the deceased person’s estate does not make adequate provision for their proper maintenance, education, or advancement in life.
-Even if the deceased made a valid will, a family provision claim can still be made if the claimant believes they have been unfairly left out or inadequately provided for.
+A family provision claim is a legal action brought by an eligible person.
+The claim argues that the deceased’s estate does not adequately provide for their maintenance, education, or advancement in life.
+A claim can still proceed even when a valid will exists.
+This applies if the claimant believes they were left out or not properly provided for.

 Who can make a Family Provision Claim in Queensland?

-2. Children: Biological, adopted, and stepchildren may be eligible to make a claim.
-This can include both adult and minor children.
+2. Children: Biological, adopted, and stepchildren may all qualify.
+This includes both adult and minor children.

-3. Dependents: These are individuals who were wholly or substantially maintained by the deceased at death, and who also fall into one of these categories:
+3. Dependents: These are people who were wholly or substantially supported by the deceased at the time of death.
+They must also fall into one of the following categories:

 1. a parent of the deceased;